hackclub/how-did-i-get-here/src/templates/essay.md

 When you loaded this website, my program received a HTTP request coming from your IP address.
 It immediately started running a traceroute to your IP.
 Then, the server started responding to the HTTP request: it sent the beginning of this web page, and then it left the connection open.
 As ktr, my traceroute program, gave the server updates on your traceroute, it rendered the relevant HTML and sent it to your computer.
 When the traceroute finished, the server generated all the text and sent the rest of the website along the line before closing out the connection.

 You may have noticed that the traceroute progressively loads in lines above the bottom line.
-Normally, web pages can only load forward.
+Web pages can only load forward.
 Since I didn’t want to use any JavaScript, I did the hackiest thing possible: every time I update the traceroute display, I embed a CSS block that hides the previous iteration!
 Since browsers render CSS as the page is loading, this made it look like the traceroute was being edited over time.

 ### Front to Back, Back to Front